Cdmpc/CPSC-525-Final-Project/README.md

 ```
 The passwords, will be psuedo-random 20 character strings of range [0-9A-Za-z]

 ### b.
-The secret files will be located in a created directory called ./Secrets, where your current working directory is the repository's directory.
+The users and their secrets will be stored on the server.

 The secret files will have the name format "userN.txt" and contain the following format:
 ```